-40.740.6.
-A designated benchmark administrator must, at least once in every 12-month period months, carry out an internal review and approval of the methodology forof each designated commodity benchmark that it administers to ensure that the designated commodity benchmark determined under the methodology accurately and reliably represents the value of the underlying interest of the designated commodity benchmark for that part of the market the benchmark is intended to represent benchmark administrator complies with subsection 40.4(1).
+40.6.
+A designated benchmark administrator must, at least once every 12 months, carry out an internal review and approval of the methodology of each designated commodity benchmark that it administers to ensure that the designated benchmark administrator complies with subsection 40.4(1).